iCliniq Logo

 Patient's Query

 I have taken a few tests.
-Please find the attached and let me know the result and this test was taken one week after I had sex.
-Is this test fine or do I need to take any other test after some time?
-Please advise.
+Please find the attached and let me know the result.
+This test was taken one week after I had sex.
+Is this test fine, or do I need to take any other tests after some time?

 Hi,